wix/cli-app-templates/chart-widget/README.md

 npm run dev
 ```

 This will prompt you with a CLI menu.
-Follow the instructions to open a browser window with a preview of the app's site widget.
+Follow the instructions to open a browser window with a preview of the app's site widget on a site page.

 The development environment is set up to automatically reflect your code changes in the browser.